 He was reading another series of books.

-But anyway, I said, When you read it, let me know what you think about it.
+But anyway, I said, when you read it, let me know what you think about it.

-And um he read it, and he he really enjoyed it.
+And he read it.

 He was one of my higher readers in my class.